Security & Privacy

 Data Collection

-We collect minimal data:
+I collect minimal data:

-What we DON'T collect:
+What I DON'T collect:

 • Personal information